amitbhsingh/hackbyte/README.md

 * [Novina Wong - Front End | UI/UX](https://www.linkedin.com/in/novinawong/)
 * [Weqi Liu - Front End](https://www.linkedin.com/in/bblwq/)
 ## _Phase 1_ : Business problem framing
-* Brainstorming for ideation
+* Brainstorming & ideation
 * Communicating with clients to list the key challenges
 * Sorting the best plan with collective team feedback
 * [Problem's documentation on google drive colloboratively by team](https://docs.google.com/document/d/1oO5qgP7A-9FBh9zGr0-IfWLH5IveH4zZ1WJUxow8O0M/edit)

-#  Business Problem framed: Solving the buffer between warehouse, shelf life of the product and reducing the friction
+#  Business Problem: Solving the buffer between warehouse, shelf life of the product and reducing the friction
 ## _Phase 2_ : Planning the layout / wireframe of the idea
 * We strategised about the steps we should take to distribute responsibilities and work on them.
 * [Built a front end web app and hosted on github pages](https://novinaw.github.io/user-list.html)